What is it?

-The Thames Basin Heath SPA is home to 3 rare species of ground nesting birds.
+The Thames Basin Heath Special Protection Area is an internationally important habitat that is home to 3 rare species of ground nesting birds - the Dartford Warbler, Skylark and Woodlark.
 To protect these, the government has designated the Thames Basin Heaths as a Special Protection Area (SPA) under the European Commission Birds Directive and placed mitigation zones around the heaths to lessen the impact of human activity on them.

 Suitable Alternative Natural Greenspace (SANG)

 SANGs are new or existing open spaces designed to attract visitors away from the SPA by providing an enjoyable natural environment for recreation.
 The expectation is that by providing these alternative areas for outdoor recreation, there will not be an increase in recreation pressure on the SPA as new households can use the SANG instead of the protected heathland.
 SANGs are high quality open space that will remain in perpetuity.

 Proposed developments that are located within one of our four Strategic Development Locations (see the major developments page for more info) will have to provide new SANG at a minimum of 8ha per 1,000 new residents for any dwellings within 5km of the TBH SPA, or SANG between 1.73 - 2.16ha per 1,000 new residents for any dwellings between 5 - 7km from the TBH SPA.

 Proposed developments outside of the SDLs will need to make a payment contribution towards strategic SANGs.